rebelot/dotfiles/README.md

 * When in Tmux, you may notice the following bugs:
     * Vim current cursor shape affects the cursor shape in other tmux windows (easily solved by going back to NORMAL mode before switching panes)
     * Less and Man pages will badly interpret the customized italics escape sequences (see hacks above) and will show highlighted text with italics font.
-This is annoying when searching text.
+This is annoying when searching text, but can be overcome by explicitly declaring appropriate terminfo when invoking LESS (i.e. see oh-my-zsh colorized-manpage).

-    _NOTE_ that there may be fixes for abovementioned bugs, I just didn't find them ;)
+    _NOTE_ that there may be fixes for abovementioned bugs I am not aware of!